Board Meeting Agenda Template (Free Word + PDF) | Aprio

 Credit union and nonprofit AGMs

 Credit unions and registered charities operate under regulator-driven rules that name specific agenda items.
-A few of the most common:
+The requirements split by jurisdiction.

-• Ontario credit unions (CUCPA 2020, FSRA): Audited financial statements with auditor and audit committee reports, auditor appointment, and a separate vote per director.
-Financial statements must be available at least 10 days before the meeting.
+• Ontario credit unions (CUCPA 2020, FSRA): The AGM must be held within 120 days of the credit union’s financial year-end.
+Required agenda items include the audited financial statements with the auditor’s and audit committee’s reports, appointment of the auditor, and a separate vote on each director.
+The financial statements, auditor’s report, and audit committee report must be available to members at least 10 days before the meeting.

 • BC credit unions (Credit Union Incorporation Act, BCFSA): AGM filing within 120 days of fiscal year-end; financial statements presented; condensed statements may be substituted if mailed at least 10 days before.